Seven motorists have been fined after being caught fraudulently using disabled blue badges.

 The cases were brought before Eastbourne Magistrates last Friday by Brighton & Hove City Council prosecutor Len Batten.
 All defendants pleaded guilty either by letter on by attending the hearing.

-Cllr Gill Mitchell, chair of Brighton & Hove City Council’s Environment, Transport and Sustainability Committee said: “These prosecutions send out a clear message that blue badge misuse is being addressed in the city.
+Mark Prior, Head of Transport at Brighton & Hove City Council, said: “These prosecutions send out a clear message that blue badge misuse is being addressed in the city.